 As it turned out, Matsuyama’s castle was unique

 and in the end we were both delighted to have visited it.
 In addition to the uniqueness of the castle, we had in the tenshu one of those astonishing “small world” moments that seem outrageously unlikely.
 While taking in the 360 degree view afforded by the tenshu, there was one other obviously western couple.
-One of them, a tall red haired fellow, approached and quietly asked if spoke English.
+One of them, a tall red-haired fellow, approached and quietly asked if we spoke English.
 Of course, we began a conversation.
-We started with the typical what’s your name and where are you from bits of conversation.
-He said he was from Austin and I replied that I had a relative in Austin who was a professor at the University of Texas.
+We started with the typical what’s your name and where are you chat between strangers.
+He said he was from Austin and I replied that I had a relative there who was a professor at the University of Texas.
 I shouldn’t need to tell you that he had taken some sort of American Literature course that my cousin taught.

 I’ve skipped over some of the other memorable elements of this trip such as the fishing cormorants of Gifu, the beauty of Kyoto, the bank manager in Kochi who stood with us to be certain we got on the right bus to Katsurahama Beach,